Free shipping throughout Europe

 Which skin type is not suitable for IPL?

-Does IPL work on blonde, red, gray, or white hair?
+Does IPL work on blonde, red, grey or white hair?

-Red, gray, and white hair contain too little melanin (pigment) for effective IPL treatment.
+Red, grey and white hair contain too little melanin (pigment) for effective IPL treatment.
 The light needs melanin to reach and deactivate the hair root.
-Blond hair contains limited melanin; IPL can work, but the results are slower and less complete than with dark hair.
-IPL works most effectively on light brown to black hair.
+Blonde hair contains limited melanin, so IPL can work, but results are slower and less complete than with dark hair.
+On light brown to black hair IPL works most effectively.
+Read more about IPL on blonde, red and grey hair.

 What is the Fitzpatrick scale?

-The Fitzpatrick scale is a dermatological classification that categorizes skin types from I (very fair) to VI (very dark), based on natural skin color and reaction to UV light.
-Developed in 1975 by dermatologist Thomas Fitzpatrick, the scale is used worldwide to determine which skin and light treatments, including IPL, are safe for each skin type.
+The Fitzpatrick scale is a dermatological classification that groups skin types from I (very light) to VI (very dark), based on natural skin colour and the response to UV light.
+The scale was developed in 1975 by dermatologist Thomas Fitzpatrick and is used worldwide to determine which skin and light treatments are safe for each skin type, including IPL.

-How do I determine my skin type for IPL?
+How do I work out my skin type for IPL?

-Your skin type is determined by two factors: your natural skin tone and how your skin reacts to sun exposure.
+Your skin type is determined by two factors: your natural skin colour and how your skin responds to sun exposure.
 If you always burn and never tan, you probably have skin type I or II.
 If you tan easily without burning, you are closer to type III or IV.
-Use the quiz at the top of this page for a personal assessment, including recommended intensity level.
+Use the quiz at the top of this page for a personal assessment including a recommended intensity level.

-IPL is safe for skin types I to IV (very light to medium-dark), provided you treat at the correct energy level.
-Skin type IV requires a lower starting level (level 1-2) and a gradual build-up.
-The Nova One has a built-in skin sensor that detects skin tone and automatically limits the maximum intensity.
-For skin types V and VI, IPL is not suitable due to the risk of skin damage.
+IPL is suitable for skin types I to IV (very light to medium-dark), provided you treat at the right energy level.
+The darker the skin, the more important a low starting intensity: with skin type IV you start at level 1–2 and build up slowly.
+The Nova One has a built-in skin sensor that recognises your skin tone and caps the maximum intensity automatically, so you treat safely.
+Skin type V calls for extra caution, only at the lowest levels and with a patch test beforehand, which makes the treatment period longer.
+For skin type VI, IPL is not suitable because of the risk of skin damage.

 Another question?
 Send us a message